The higher the grade, the better it works! Brake shoe types and interchangeability

 Road bikes and city bikes have caliper brakes with small brake shoes.
 They are similar in size, but differ in width and thickness.

-On the other hand, V-brakes and cantilever brakes, which are common on cross bikes and MTBs, are often equipped with larger brake shoes for more stopping power.
+On the other hand, V-brakes and cantilever brakes, which are common on hybrid bikes and MTBs, are often equipped with larger brake shoes for more stopping power.

 The most common type of brake shoe is the one that has the connection fitting and shoe in one piece, but the most common type of brake shoe in the higher-end brakes for road bikes is the cartridge type.